opdavies/workshop-drupal-automated-testing/README.md

 Use the `@dataProvider` annotation for the test to specify the method to use, and add the parameters to the test.

+We also need to create a mock for `TimeInterface` so that it can be passed into the article wrapper, and so that methods on it can return certain values.

 ```php
 /**
  * @test